 As part of the earnout provisions included in the acquisition agreements for acquisitions CRA completed in fiscal 2006 and fiscal 2005, CRA may settle a portion of its obligations through the issuance of its common stock.
 Issuance of these shares is contingent upon certain provisions of the acquisition agreements.
-All shares for which the necessary conditions underlying the earnout provisions have been met as of May 9, 2008 are included in basic and diluted weighted average shares outstanding as of the point in time that the shares were issued.
+All shares for which the necessary conditions underlying the earnout provisions have been met as of August 29, 2008 are included in basic and diluted weighted average shares outstanding as of the point in time that the shares were issued.
+During the sixteen weeks ended August 29, 2008, 15,046 shares were issued in conjunction with the earnout provisions.